-If you are unhappy about an assessment result you should firstly contact your tutor, who will explain to you how the assessment was marked.
-If you are still unhappy about the result you then have the option of lodging a formal assessment appeal.
-There is an application form on which the appeal must be made.
-A fee of €20 is charged for an appeal.
+If you are unhappy about an assessment result you should:

+- I. Firstly contact your tutor for results feedback.
+The tutor will recheck the assessment and explain to you how the assessment was marked.
+If an error is detected, the result of the assessment will be corrected. - II.
+If you are still unhappy about the result you can seek an Assessment Review with the Course Coordinator.
+The Course Coordinator will arrange a further recheck of the assessment.
+If an error is detected, the result of the assessment will be corrected - III.
+If the issue remains unresolved following the assessment review, a learner can request an appeal by the External Authenticator.

+A fee of €50 is charged for an Appeal.
 This fee is refundable if the appeal is upheld.
-Appeals can only be considered where a valid reason for the appeal is given.
+Appeals can only be considered where a valid reason is given.
 Valid reasons include:

-- 1. Perceived inequity in the marking of scripts or practical assessments - 2.
-Perceived errors in the Record of Education and Training
+- Perceived inequity in the marking of scripts or practical assessments - Perceived errors in the Record of Education and Training